Joseph William Torrey

-Col. Joseph William Torrey, Rajah of Ambong and Marudu, (April 22, 1828 in Bath, Maine; – June 22, 1885 in Boston) was an American merchant, president of the American Trading Company of Borneo and co-founder of the American colony "Ellena" (in present-day Kimanis) together with Thomas Bradley Harris on the island of Borneo.
+Col. Joseph William Torrey, Rajah of Ambong and Marudu, (April 22, 1828, in Bath, Maine – June 22, 1885, in Boston, Massachusetts) was an American merchant, president of the American Trading Company of Borneo and co-founder of the American colony 'Ellena' (in present-day Kimanis) together with Thomas Bradley Harris on the island of Borneo.
 He was known as "Yankee Rajah" and served as a U.S. vice-consul to Siam.

 Early life

-Torrey was born on April 22, 1828 in Bath, Maine, the son of Joseph Gendall Torrey and his second wife, Emeline (née Adams).
+Torrey was born on April 22, 1828, in Bath, Maine, the son of Joseph Gendall Torrey and his second wife, Emeline (née Adams).
 His father, a printer, founded the Maine Gazette, Bath's first newspaper.
 In 1834, the family moved to Roxbury, Massachusetts, a town adjacent to and later annexed by Boston.
 Torrey graduated from the Boston High School under Rev. Dr. Leach.
 At first, he also learned the printing business and worked for several years in the company of his father, which brought him into contact with the satirical magazine, The Carpet-Bag, created and edited by Benjamin Penhallow Shillaber.
 Torrey served in several military companies and was a member of the Ancient and Honorable Artillery Company of Massachusetts.
 However, the authenticity of his military grade "Colonel" is questioned.

 Further career

 In 1853, he left Boston and went to Melbourne, Australia, where he worked as a clerk at Caldwell, Train & Co., Commission Merchants and Steam Packet Agents.
 He was also a member of Torrey & Foodrich and Company, Discharging Clerks.
 In addition to his work, he began studying law; although it was not known if he received an academic degree in law.
 In Melbourne, he joined the Masonic lodge and later became the Grand Master.
 On September 22, 1854, he married Eliza Lydia Ewer (1831–1859) in Melbourne.
 The couple had two children, Emiline Eliza (1856–1948) and Cordelia Grace (1858–1947).
-One year after the birth of their second child, Eliza died after a short illness at the age of 27 years.
+One year after the birth of their second child, Eliza died after a short illness at the age of 27.
 Eliza's parents brought the children to Roxbury, Massachusetts, a voyage that Emeline said many years later took six months.
 The girls were taken in and raised by their paternal grandparents.

 In 1859, Torrey was declared insolvent by the Supreme Court of Victoria and his estate was turned over to the Commissioner of Insolvent Estates.
 In 1860, Torrey moved to British Hong Kong, where he became the editor of The China Mail, the first British daily newspaper in Hong Kong.
 He later took over the publication of the Hong Kong Times.
 In 1862, he joined Montgomery & Parker as a ship broker and commissioner.
 In 1863, Torrey married again.
 His second wife, the widow Mrs. Charlotte Ann Lemon (née Mills, 1817–1908), bore him a son Joseph Gendall (September 16, 1864 – October 25, 1935) and a daughter named Elena Charlotte (1866–1937).
 He later bought his own ship from the ship broker company, which he baptized as Ellen - probably named after his youngest daughter.